JuanitaFadul/joke-teller/README.md

 Generate and play a new joke with a click of a button.
   + Upon clicking on a button GET request is sent to the Joke API resulting in a received JSON object with a joke string.
   + Joke is sent via the POST request to the Voice RSS Text-To-Speech API.
-  + A response is received as an audio and inserted into the audio HTML element which is hidden.
+  + A response is received as an audio and inserted into the audio HTML element.

 ## Online Tools
 + Jokes from [Joke API](https://sv443.net/jokeapi/v2/)